 SSHD (Solid State Hybrid Drive)

 SSHD is a hybrid between HDD and SSD.
-Basically, SSHD is a HDD with small amount of SSD inside it.
+Basically, SSHD is an HDD with a small amount of SSD inside it.
 The small amount of SSD is normally in the range of 6 – 8 GB.
-HDD and SDD drives are not displayed separately when operating system is installed.
+HDD and SDD drives are not displayed separately when an operating system is installed.
 Which files are stored in HDD and which ones in SDD is determined by a controller chip based on the file importance and frequency of its usage.

 Which Hard disk is right for you?